gabrielegrillo/KozaJudge/README.md

 ![Logo](/multimedia/LOGO.png)

+Wait... what is a Kòz?
+It is a sheep in polish.

-KòzJudge is a basic (also probably stupid) checker for python excerises.
-Just like Domjudge (aggiungere link)
+KòzJudge is a basic (also probably stupid) solutions checker for Python excerises.
+Made by :heart: for [Unical](https://www.unical.it) first year [Computer Science](https://informatica.unical.it/) students.

 TODO LIST: